After a day of sharp swings, Wall Street ends nearly where it began

 In the bond market, the yield on the 10-year Treasury dipped to 4.23% from 4.26% late Wednesday.

-Helping to keep the Fed on pause is the fact that inflation remains stubbornly above the central bank’s 2% target.
-Lower rates can worsen inflation.
-They could also further undercut the U.S. dollar’s value, which would help U.S. exporters.

-Trump has been pushing aggressively for lower rates and once again on Thursday criticized the Fed's chair personally for being “too late” to cut.

-In stock markets abroad, indexes rose across Asia and were more mixed in Europe.
+In stock markets abroad, indexes rose across much of the rest of the world.

 South Korea’s Kospi climbed 1% for one of the world’s bigger moves, lifted to another record in part by chipmaker SK Hynix.